-Grace, the artist’s wife, in blue dress, seated on a window seat in Arthur Herbert Orpen’s house, at Lisheen House, between Pierson’s Bridge and Kealkill, Near Bantry, Co.
-Cork, Ireland, in September 1901, when on their honeymoon.
+Grace, the artist’s wife, in blue dress, seated on a window seat in Arthur Herbert Orpen’s holiday house, at Lisheen, County Cork, (between Pierson’s Bridge and Kealkill, near Bantry) Ireland in September 1901, while on their honeymoon.
 She has a book on her lap and seems to be in a state of reverie looking out of the window.

 Haslam, Robert H. (By 1933); Gifted to family of present owner; By descent to present owner.

 Anita Bartle and Orpen became good friends, and in 1905 he painted two portraits of her, one of which he gave her on the occasion of her marriage the following year.
 She also wrote a book, “This Is My Birthday”, Stanley Paul & Co, Cliffords Inn, October 1902, which had quotations for each day of the year, with a blank page opposite.
-On the page opposite the William Orpen page of November 27 (p.664), in her own copy (Tate Archive), Orpen drew a self portrait, dated Jan 9th 1903.
-[See Christie’s Sale Catalogue, 23/06/1994, no. 165].
+On the page opposite the William Orpen page of November 27 (page 664), in her own copy (Tate Archive), Orpen drew a self portrait, dated Jan 9th 1903.
+[See Christie’s Sale Catalogue, 23 June 1994, no. 165].

 “This Is My Birthday” by Anita Bartle with Self portrait by William Orpen.

-B&W copy of William Haslam’s painting by William Orpen (1908)
+Black and white copy of William Haslam’s painting by William Orpen (1908).

 Then and now – Orpen’s 1901 painting juxtaposed with a recent photo of the same window.

-A recent photo of the exterior of Lisheen House, Co Kerry.
+A recent photo of the exterior of Lisheen House, Co Kerry by Priory Studios.
 The window on the right is where William Orpen painted his wife Grace in 1901.